dmurphy1/savaslabs.github.io/_posts/2016-10-12-composer-mailchimp-subscriptions-v3-api.md

 ---
 layout: post
-title: "How to subscribe users to MailChimp lists in a Drupal custom module"
+title: "UPDTAE THIS WHOLE BLOG POST: How to subscribe users to MailChimp lists in a Drupal custom module"
-date: 2016-01-22
+date: 2016-10-12
 author: Dan Murphy
 tags: drupal drupal-planet composer module-development mailchimp
 summary: Using Composer Manager and the MailChimp PHP library we can simply and easily subscribe users to mailing lists without using the MailChimp contributed module.